mit-cml/yrtoolkit/yr/tutorials/aidance.md

  Try this on your own but if you get stuck you can click the Hint button.

 ## Optional: Drawing a circular head
-If you would like to have a <em>circular</em> head above the skeletal shoulders then complete the <strong><em>drawHead</em></strong> procedure.
+If you would like to have a <em>circular</em> head above the skeletal shoulders then complete the <span class="procedures">drawHead</span> procedure.
 Otherwise there will only be some key points above the shoulder designating the ears, eyes and the nose without the circular head, just like shown in the animation on the first page of the tutorial.

-<strong><em>drawHead</em></strong> procedure:
+<span class="procedures">drawHead</span> procedure:
 * set Canvas paint color to green (or some other distinctive color)
 * check that <strong>LeftEar</strong> and <strong>RightEar</strong> key points are defined.
 * draw a circle with the midpoint between the two ears as its center using the midpoint formula from Algebra: